 While it’s more effort to lift furniture when moving it from one spot to another, doing so will help prevent floor damage.

 When furniture stays in one position for a long time, it leaves permanent markings on the floor.
 Placing an area rug on the floor underneath your furniture can help prevent such damage.
+But--

 An area rug alone can also damage your beautiful floors.
 With cheap materials and poor ventilation, area rugs can stick to the hard surface, causing just as much damage to your wood floor as an unsuspecting furniture leg.